AyanamiRei1/CPS1CustomPalettes/README.md

 * In FBNeo Roms, there is a file called sfa2u.zip.
 * Drag the three files into sfa2u.zip.
 It will replace two existing files.
 * Open fightcade 2.
 You should see the new colours once you've picked a colour.
-* Fightcade 2 will complain about CRC's being incorrect this is normal just press OK when it comes up.

 ![character select](images/a2.png)